-So is everyone with me in saying that the best part of the turkey dinner is the STUFFING??!!
-Yeah I thought so.
-Which makes it a little sad for the vegans and gluten free’ers out there to be missing out on such heavenly deliciousness.
-So….let me help you out, you can thank me later 😉
+So is everyone with me saying that the best part of the turkey dinner is the STUFFING??!!
+Yeah, I thought so (especially gluten free vegan stuffing).
+This makes it a little sad for the vegans and gluten-free are out there to be missing out on such heavenly deliciousness.
+So….let me help you out, you can thank me later.

-This recipe features all the savoury flavour of regular stuffing, and enough good carbs (no, nothing that will send your blood sugar soaring, don’t worry!) to give it that comfort food feeling.
-Throw in a few dried cranberries to complement the poultry type herbs and omg….heaven!!
-This recipe will feed at least 8 so it will be perfect for your holiday get together.
+This gluten free vegan stuffing recipe features all the savory flavor of regular stuffing, and enough good carbs (no, nothing that will send your blood sugar soaring, don’t worry!) to give it that comfort food feeling.
+Throw in a few dried cranberries to complement the poultry-type herbs and omg….heaven!!
+This recipe will feed at least 8 so it will be perfect for your holiday get-together.

 As you are cooking your grains, saute your onions and celery until golden, then add your minced garlic.
 Continue to saute until onions have caramelized.

 Once grains have finished cooking (drain any excess broth if there is any), combine all ingredients, including chopped herbs, pecans, and dried cranberries.
 Serve immediately, or if serving at a later time simply reheat in the oven, in a roasting pan with a lid, with just a little broth at the bottom (like 1/4-1/3 c) to help keep the wild rice from getting hard.